ericwrobinson/magic-pie-copy-rjs/src/pages/services/index.md

         I get it.
 I've been there.
 I know how it feels.

         Which is why I understand how nice it can be to pass off a project—such as writing a video script—to someone who can look at it from a fresh perspective.
+Someone who can take it, run with it, and bring it to life.
+Someone like me.

         Need a creative partner to write a sick script and hype the squad?
 I'm that dude.